Grant proposals are considered from eligible organizations who:

 We would like to use the grant for something different than what the request involved.
 Is this possible?

-Please contact the program officer to discuss proposed changes.
-However, be aware that the proposed change must serve the same general purpose as the original request outlined.
+Please contact the senior program officer to discuss proposed changes.
+The proposed change must serve the same general purpose as the original request outlined.